Filbert Street: Early years

 Leicester City was formed in 1884.
 The club was then named Leicester Fosse, as its founders mostly lived in the west end of the city, through which the Fosse Way ran.
 In 1884–85 it played at a ground known as the Racecourse, before sharing Victoria Park with the Leicester Tigers rugby club for two years.
 Leicester Fosse played at the Belgrave Road Cycle Track for a year, but returned to Victoria Park after the rugby club offered a higher rent to the owners of the Cycle Track.

 Leicester Fosse became a professional club in 1889 and laid out its own ground at Mill Lane, just north of Filbert Street.
 The club was soon forced to move, however, as the local Corporation requested the land for development.
 The site of what was to become Filbert Street was prepared during the summer of 1891, while Leicester Fosse temporarily played at the Aylestone Road Cricket Ground.
 Local legend suggests that the new ground was identified by a Miss Westland, the niece of one of the club's founders, Joseph Johnson.
+The stadium was initially known as Walnut Street, being the closest road to the ground at the time.
+The first game Leicester Fosse played there was a game against Nottingham Forest's reserve team on 7 November 1891.

 The stadium initially consisted of simple earth banks and a small main stand on the west side, until 1921, when a new and much larger main stand was built.
-In 1927, a new stand was built at the south end (known as the Spion Kop), and became known as the "Double Decker".
+The Main Stand opened 24 November 1921.
+In 1927, a new stand was built at the south end (known as the Spion Kop), and became known as the "Double Decker" although was officially the South Stand.
 The roof which had previously covered the Kop was rebuilt at the north, or Filbert Street end of the ground.
-It was in this form that Filbert Street saw its record attendance of 47,298 for the Fifth Round FA Cup tie, against Tottenham Hotspur, on 18 February 1928.
+It was in this form that Filbert Street saw its record attendance of 47,298 for the Fifth Round FA Cup tie, a 3–0 defeat against Tottenham Hotspur on 18 February 1928.
 This game also saw many more spectators watch the match from the roof of the Filbert Street end.
+Despite the defeat, the stadium saw more FA Cup action that season when it was selected as the neutral venue for the semi-final between Blackburn Rovers and Arsenal on 24 March 1928 where eventual winners Blackburn Rovers won 1–0.

 The first phase of ground development concluded with the covering of the East or Popular side in 1939.